So many times the discussion circled around the ‘true’ model of something, the ‘correct’ way to model a topic.

 I loved the sound of this (sounds better in german ;) when I was 20, even though even then I thought this in equal parts grandiose and useless: why speak, if you can only speak about well-known, well defined topics?
 What a useless … use … of language.

-After the war he worked as teacher in primary schools and, luckily, was flexible enough to notice that pupils used language without knowing much about the topics at hand, and thereby *created* and *evolved* their understanding of the world and *the language they used* in one go.
+After the war he worked as teacher in primary schools and, luckily, was flexible enough to notice that pupils used language without knowing much about the topics at hand, and thereby *created* and *evolved* their understanding of the world and *the language they used* in one go. [[Note: this ist *purely my fantasy* about what happened, and most probably wrong.
+Still, I like the idea ]]

 That leads me to a feature i like most about RDF: using public identifiers and supporting namespaces.
 The creators of a ‘web scale’ knowledge representation system just *had* to accept that people would model the same (or partly varying, overlapping, intersecting) topics in different, possibly quite different ways.
-So the idea to describe the relationship between different ontologies, to integrate and work with knowledge graphs structured in quite diferent ways is in many way built into the DNS of the Resource Description Format.
+So the idea to describe the relationship between different ontologies, to integrate and work with knowledge graphs structured in quite diferent ways is in many way built into the DNA of the Resource Description Format.

 Looking into business applications: do we really want to search for the ‘one’ model of our business?
 In my experience, the shop floor has a rather different model of ‘our business’ than management.
 And controlling, and legal, too, have quite different models of it.